 Today I’m revisiting a book I reviewed last May but that was published almost exactly a year ago – The Last Day by Claire Dyer.
 It was a book I loved when I read it which seems a suitable sentiment to mark Valentine’s Day.
 In fact, as you will see, I found at least ten reasons to love it….

 About the Book

-I received a review copy courtesy of the author in return for an honest review.
+I received a review copy courtesy of publishers, The Dome Press.

 About the Author